7mi7miwork/Dao-Yu-101/README.md

 2.1 script improved!

 - hub island more natural
-- lesson island mske them thene based different bioms
+- lesson island make them theme based with different bioms
-- lesson sections
+- lesson sections needs more like parts of the island not a field
+-

 2.2 npc program
 use the command function